 Figure 2.12: Recycling is vital for environmentally friendly living.

-Not enough time is allowed for the huge amounts of material waste to be broken down sufficiently to be re-circulated back into the natural system.
-Our present-day lifestyle has been the main cause of this form of pollution and therefore a new way of life will be needed to address the problem.
+Insufficient time is allocated for the extensive amounts of material waste to undergo adequate breakdown for reintroduction into the natural system.
+Our contemporary lifestyle stands as the primary driver of this pollution, necessitating a shift towards a new way of life to tackle the issue.

 Comment to activists: Remember, ringing alarm bells and complaining about wrong environmental practices means little unless we mobilize ourselves and become a change agent where we live and work.
 The future is in our hands.